deepsense-ai/seahorse/docs/operations/hashingtf.md

 usesMathJax: true
 includeOperationsMenu: true
 ---
-Maps a sequence of terms to their term frequencies using the hashing trick.
+Maps a sequence of terms to term frequencies using the hashing trick.

 This operation is ported from Spark ML.
 For more details, see: <a target="_blank" href="http://spark.apache.org/docs/1.6.0/api/scala/index.html#org.apache.spark.ml.feature.HashingTF">org.apache.spark.ml.feature.HashingTF documentation</a>.